brunocarpio/mappingutils/README.md

 #### mergeObjArr(objArr, prop)

-Merge the `prop` array values of the object `objArr`.
+Merges the `prop` array values of the object `objArr`.
 Returns a deep copy of the first object in the array, with the `prop` array values concatenated.

 - Example:
 ```javascript